 Ninety percent of patients have only one affected eye, more commonly the right.

-Some children with Brown syndrome have poor binocular vision (which can result in poor depth perception), amblyopia or exotropia.
+Some children with Brown syndrome have poor binocular vision (which can result in poor depth perception) and/or amblyopia.

 Brown syndrome can be classified according to severity.
 In mild cases there is a reduced ability to look up and in with the affected eye.
-In moderate cases, there is also a tendency for the eye to move downward as it is turned in.
+In moderate cases, there is also a tendency for the eye to move downward as it moves inward.
 In severe cases there is a tendency for the affected eye to turn downward when the patient looks straight ahead.

 Spontaneous resolution sometimes occurs in acquired and intermittent cases.
 In the congenital form of Brown syndrome, the eye movement problem is usually constant and unlikely to resolve spontaneously.

 Treatment recommendations for Brown syndrome vary according to the cause and severity of the movement disorder.
 Close observation alone is usually sufficient in mild cases.
 Visual acuity and the ability to use both eyes at the same time (binocular vision) should be monitored closely in young children.
 Nonsurgical treatment is often advised for recently acquired, traumatic and variable cases.
 Systemic and locally injected corticosteroids have been used to treat inflammatory cases of acquired Brown syndrome.
-Nonsteroidal anti-inflammatory agents (like Ibuprofen) have also been used.
-Surgical treatment is usually recommended if any of the following are present: eye turns down when looking straight ahead, significant double vision, compromised bincocular vision or pronounced abnormal head position.
+Non-steroidal anti-inflammatory agents (like ibuprofen) have also been used.
+Surgical treatment is usually recommended if any of the following are present: eye misalignment when looking straight ahead, significant double vision, compromised binocular vision or pronounced abnormal head position.
 More than one surgery may be needed for optimal management.